zhufuyi/sponge_doc/en/rpc-gateway-development-protobuf.md

 #### 🔹Adding Microservice Connection Code

-If you want to call the microservice api interface in the rpc gateway service, you must first be able to connect to the microservice, and the following rpc connection code is automatically generated.
+If you want to call the microservice api interface in the grpc gateway service, you must first be able to connect to the microservice, and the following grpc connection code is automatically generated.

-Navigate to the sponge UI interface, click on the left-hand menu bar **[Public]** --> **[Generate RPC Service Connection Code]**.
-Fill in the module name, the name of the RPC service(s) (supporting multiple RPC service names separated by commas), and after filling in the parameters, click the `Download Code` button to generate the RPC service connection code, as shown in the image below:
+Navigate to the sponge UI interface, click on the left-hand menu bar **[Public]** --> **[generate grpc connection code]**.
+Fill in the module name, the name of the grpc service(s) (supporting multiple grpc service names separated by commas), and after filling in the parameters, click the `Download Code` button to generate the grpc service connection code, as shown in the image below:

 ![micro-rpc-conn](assets/images/micro-rpc-conn.png)

 > [!tip] Equivalent command: **sponge micro rpc-conn --module-name=edusys --rpc-server-name=user**.
 There is a simpler equivalent command available.
-Use the `--out` parameter to specify the directory for the RPC gateway service code, and it will merge the code directly into the RPC gateway service code: **sponge micro rpc-conn --rpc-server-name=user --out=edusys**
+Use the `--out` parameter to specify the directory for the grpc gateway service code, and it will merge the code directly into the grpc gateway service code: **sponge micro rpc-conn --rpc-server-name=user --out=edusys**

-The generated RPC service connection code directory structure is as follows:
+The generated grpc service connection code directory structure is as follows:

 ```
 .